-18 It was adopted and opened for signature, ratification and accession by General Assembly resolution A/RES/54/263 of 25 May 2000.
+It was adopted and opened for signature, ratification and accession by General Assembly resolution A/RES/54/263 of 25 May 2000.
 It entered into force on 12 February 2002.
+Distinction from the armed forces of a State.

 THE VIENNA WORLD CONFERENCE ON HUMAN RIGHTS